 The Australian version is a no-holds-bar show stopper.
 It is just over-the-top, which is perfect for the musical and this scene.
 The gown is deep blue and has kind of purple sheen to it.
 It has beading and ruffles all over it.

-I don’t think there is much of a contest here, point to the Australian version.
+I don’t think there is much of a contest here, point to the Australian version because of the drama.

 What is your Favorite Song from Love Never Dies?